fbpx

 When a Sponsorship Ends

-What happens when my student graduates?
+What happens when the student I sponsor graduates?

 CoEd makes every effort to ensure that, with your support, all of the students in our program are set up for success all the way to high school graduation.
 However, situations outside of our control can occasionally force an end to a student’s participation in the program.
 The top four reasons a student may not continue in the program are: